gfarat/Azure-Load-Balancer-Update/README.md

 - For production environments, schedule a maintenance window to avoid impact.

 **2. Automatic Backup**
-- The -CreateBackup flag generates a JSON file containing the Basic Load Balancer configuration.
+- The -RecoveryBackupPath flag generates a JSON file containing the Basic Load Balancer configuration.
 - The backup does not include external resources such as NSGs, VMs, or old static IPs.
 - Keep the backup in case you need to perform a manual rollback using Restore-AzLoadBalancerConfig.

 **3. New Public IP**
 - Standard Load Balancers cannot use the same public IP as the Basic SKU.
-- A new Standard SKU Public IP will be created (e.g. pip-lb-basic-01-std).
-- The public IP address will change — be sure to update DNS or apps referencing the old IP.
+- The Public IP will be upgraded to Standard

 **4. Security Rules / NSG**
 - Make sure your NSG (Network Security Group) on the subnet or NIC allows traffic to the new configuration (e.g. port 80).